skozhura76-create/ecommerce-business-metrics-analysis-/README.md

-# ecommerce-# E-commerce Business Metrics Analysis
+# E-commerce Business Metrics Analysis

 ## 📌 Project Overview
 This project focuses on analyzing transactional E-commerce data to evaluate key business performance metrics.
 The goal was to transform raw data into actionable business insights using SQL and Google Sheets.